-How Does Humidity Effect Wood Flooring?
+How Does Humidity Affect Wood Flooring?

 What can happen flooring when humidity is too high?